kelbon/AnyAny/README.md

   `any` have it by default.
 Cannot be invoked explicitly

 ### `copy`
-enables copy )) Incompatible with `noexcept_copy`
+enables copy = )

-### `noexcept_copy`
-  enables copy, any is more effective with it.
-Breaks compilation if you trying to insert throw copyable type.
-Incompatible with `copy`

 ### `move`
-  enables move AND copy assignment operator (if you have `copy` or `noexcept_copy`).
+  enables move AND copy assignment operator (if you have copy).
 If inserted types have noexcept move constructor any will be more effective.

 ### `rtti`
   enables `.type()` method in basic_any, forces to store additional info about type